innolitics/n2y/README.md

   (including providing the option not to export the content).
 - Add support for the FileBlock
 - Add `n2y.plugins.removecallouts` plugin
+- Fix a bug that would occur if you had nested paragraphs or callout blocks

 ### v0.4.0